top of page

 Her MA studies were generously supported by the Black Heart Foundation, the Winship Foundation, the de Laszlo Foundation and the Clemence Charitable Trust whom she is incredibly grateful to.

-In her spare time, Victoria can be found creating fine art and exploring the world of portraiture.
-Other interests include reading, animal welfare and going on long dog walks in nature.
+In her spare time, Victoria can be found writing poetry and creating fine art exploring the world of portraiture.
+Other interests include reading, animal welfare and spending time in nature.

 Victoria Armillotta Headshot Aug 22.jpg